theshubhamgour/Gidean_python/README.md

 # Defining Speak Function

 The first and foremost thing for an A.I. assistant is that it should be able to speak.
-To make our J.A.R.V.I.S. talk, we will make a function called speak().
+To make our Gedian. talk, we will make a function called speak().
 This function will take audio as an argument, and then it will pronounce it.

 ```bash
 def speak(audio):